heavyai/heavydb/README.md

     ../insert_sample_data

 You can now start using the database.
-The `omniql` utility may be used to interact with the database from the command line:
+The `omnisql` utility may be used to interact with the database from the command line:

-    ./bin/omniql -p HyperInteractive
+    ./bin/omnisql -p HyperInteractive

 where `HyperInteractive` is the default password.
 The default user `mapd` is assumed if not provided.